Director: Hubert DavisWriter(s): n/a

 — Grade 12 student, Riverdale CI, Toronto

 Davis’s first film, Hardwood, was nominated for an Academy Award for Best Short Documentary.
 He received the Don Haig award at the Hot Docs festival for Invisible City.
-Davis also directed the short film Aruba, the feature Darkness and Hope and contributed to The National Parks Project.
+Davis also directed the short film Aruba, the 2016 doc Giants of Africa and most recently the documentary short Rivolta.

 - English - 9, 10, 11, 12